The Process of Documenting

 You can view the photographs of this project here:

-Development
+Project Development

-In January 2020, I gave an artist talk on my photo essay “Long Summer Days” and it was at that talk I met another local photographer who invited me to his place and taught me the wet plate collodion process.
-The photographic process from the 1850s.
+In January 2020, I gave an artist talk about my photo essay Long Summer Days.
+During that event, I met another local photographer who invited me to his studio and introduced me to the wet plate collodion process—a photographic technique from the 1850s.

 (Left) Pouring one of my first plates.
 January 2020 (only several months before the shutdowns)